 Supply chain responsibility

 As a result, companies are increasingly seeking to create more sustainable supply chains.
-This is achieved by improving environmental, social and governance (ESG) performance throughout the supply chain, and in turn seeking to reduce costs, increase labour productivity, improve current processes, innovate and differentiate, as well as having a positive impact upon society.
+This is achieved by improving ESG performance throughout the supply chain and in turn seeking to reduce costs, increase labour productivity, improve current processes, innovate and differentiate, as well as have a positive impact on society.
 All these factors tend to fall under the remit of different departments within a business, which has led to the evolution of the ‘sustainable procurement’ professional.

 This shift in the necessity for a ‘sustainable procurement’ function represents one of the greatest opportunities for business.
 But how does this change impact businesses?
 And are businesses currently structured in an appropriate way to take advantage of the opportunities available?